Protecting you from fraud cybercriminals and hackers who are always on the lookout for ways to steal your personal information.

-But you don’t have to become a victim if you’re mindful of these tips to protect yourself from fraud.
+But you don’t have to become a victim if you’re vigilant of these tips to protect yourself from fraud.

-Keep username and password to yourself.
-Giving away your username and password, even to family members or trusted friend, opens you up to possible attacks as they could misplace your access details of your email, social media, and even bank accounts.
+Keep username and password to yourself- Giving away your username and password, even to family members or trusted friends, opens you up to possible attacks as they could misplace your access details of your email, social media, and even bank accounts.
 Never share online access details.

-Be wary of get-rich-quick schemes.
-It is easy to be captivated by advertising that says, “Earn US\$100,000 from Home” while browsing the web or your social media network.
-Clicking these would lead to websites that would ask for your personal information.
-These too-good-to-be-true offers could be fraudulent schemes tricking you to giving away your personal information.
+Be wary of get-rich-quick schemes- It is easy to be captivated by advertising that says, “Earn US$100,000 from Home” while browsing the web or your social media network.
+These lead to websites that ask for your personal information.
+These too-good-to-be-true offers could be fraudulent schemes tricking you into giving away your personal information.
 Don’t be baited.

 Log out of networks- Most of us would forget or outright disregard logging out of our email, social media, or web browser accounts.
 Even when using your personal computer or mobile device, someone could access your account and do mean things with it.
 Always log out and always have a password or a passcode on your device.